craigem/blog/content/posts/fp-in-csharp.md

 There are many components to [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/).
 We will focus on query operations; specifically those that utilise `Select` and `SelectMany`.

 Suppose we have two values.
-Each value is "0 or 1 integers" or each value has the type `Optional<int>`.
+Each value is "0 or 1 integers" or in other words, each value has the type `Optional<int>`.
 We got them from some other function calls, such as querying a database for the primary key of a record (if that record exists) or from a JSON object given a key (if that key exists).
 Given these two values, we want to multiply the two integers *if they are there*.
-If not, return `0`.
+If not, return no `int` values.

 Typically, using `null`, the code pattern would look something like this: